Taruwar Kohli: Career

 Against J&K he scored 31 runs in 26 balls with two sixers.
 He bowled 6 overs giving 25 and took one wicket.

 Against Himachal Pradesh he scored 31 runs in 30 balls with two sixes.
 He also took one catch.

 Against Services he scored 7 runs not out and took one catch.

 he played the Pre-Quarter-Final match against Mahhrashtra on 5 March at Delhi for Vijay Hazare trophy.
 He scored 46 runs and played 86 runs partnership with Harbhajan Singh and won the match against Maharashtra.

 He will now play against Hyedrabad on 7th of march at Delhi in Quarterfinals.

 He was the leading run-scorer for Mizoram in the 2018–19 Vijay Hazare Trophy, with 373 runs in seven matches.
 He was also the leading wicket-taker, with eight dismissals.

 Kohli announced his retirement in 2024.
-His finished with a first-class average of 53.80.
+He finished with a first-class average of 53.80.